acelost/Chrono/README.md

 <img src="chrono_log_sample_1.png" width="800">

-By default the timer named with link to file where you created it, but you can set name explicitly:
+By default the timer named with link to file and method name where you created it, but you can set name explicitly:

 ```java
 void heavyMethod() {